nicofirst1/MAS-Traffic-Control/Journal.md

 Here we need to specify the:
 - Action space (using gym)
+    - Aks/give/take priority
 - Observable space
+    - define what cars know about each other (turning direction)
 - Reward
+    - Driving time
+    - Total driving time * weighed
 ## Problems

 ### - Could not connect to TraCI